Working with RDS Proxy events - Amazon Aurora

 RDS-EVENT-0206

-RDS created the endpoint for the DB proxy (RDS Proxy).
+RDS created endpoint name for DB proxy name.

 deletion RDS-EVENT-0205